-It’s a typical Saturday morning in May.
+It’s your average Saturday morning in May.
 The kids are up early.
 You haven’t even had your coffee, but they are asking for breakfast.
 They want to download a new app on the iPad.
 They want to watch a movie.
 They want to do a craft that requires multiple how-to videos.
 They are bickering over what to watch, what to play, who gets to go first, and before you can intervene, they say it in unison: “WE'RE BORED!”

 Fast forward to June.
 It’s summer vacation!
 And school is out for the next 7 weeks (or 65 days if you're really counting…) and while we love not having to deal with the hustle and bustle of the school year - the homework, the reading logs, the projects, the extracurricular activities -school does give kids a comfortable routine, ahem...and parents a reprieve from the Saturday scene above...